Davidoff535/CloudComputing_Project/PROPOSAL.md

 -    **Notification Service**: Subscribes to the message broker for event updates and sends notifications to WebSocket-connected clients in real-time
 -    **Static Resource Provider**: Provides HTML, CSS, js and images

+**OpenTelemetry and Jaeger**
+OpenTelemetry: OpenTelemetry is an open-source framework for collecting, processing, and exporting telemetry data like traces, metrics, and logs from applications.
+It provides libraries and tools to monitor code and send this data to backends.
+We can do this by using a self hosted OpenTelemetry Collector and send the telemetry data from our microservices.

+Jaeger: Jaeger is a tracing system used to visualize traces collected from distributed systems.
+It works by collecting trace data (in our case from OpenTelemetry) and storing it for analysis.

+By using OpenTelemetry and Jaeger together, we want to:

+-    Monitor how the services interact: We can see how the different parts of the system talk to each other and if there are any issues
+-    Understand the flow of requests: When a user sends a request, we can follow it step by step through the system to find where something might be slowing down or going wrong
+-    Measure key processes: For example, we want to know how long it takes for a user to log in, send a message, or handle a friend request

 ### Implementation

 #### Milestones